Walmart raises earnings forecast for year after jump in quarterly sales

 Adjusted earnings per share increased to US$1.27 per share, beating expectations of US$1.22 per share.

+The retailer raised its forecast for adjusted earnings-per-share to a "slight decrease to slight increase," from a "decline by a low single-digit percentage range."
+That forecast includes the impact from the acquisition of Indian e-commerce firm Flipkart.

-Online sales surged 37per cent, in line with the previous quarter's increase and higher than the company's expectation.
+Online sales surged 37per cent, in line with the previous quarter's increase and higher than the company's expectation of 35per cent.

 (Reporting by Nandita Bose in Washington; Editing by Bernadette Baum)